 You may have seen recommendations to spray fungicides on fruit trees after the crop has been picked in autumn.
 It’s often recommended as a way to clean up any residual disease, but it’s a bit more controversial.

-Do your fruit trees really need an autumn fungicide?
+So, how do you know if your fruit trees really need an autumn fungicide?

 So we certainly don’t rule autumn spraying out.

-It can be a useful part of an overall strategy for cleaning up some diseases.
+It can be a useful part of an overall strategy for cleaning up some diseases and controlling some pests.

 However, in most reasonably healthy trees, you don’t need to routinely use a fungicide at this time of year.
-And that’s a good thing, because even organically allowable sprays can have an impact on the environment.
+And that’s a good thing because even organically allowable sprays can have an impact on the environment.
 They can particularly impact the soil.

 Instead, strive for a really rich biodiverse garden, where natural immunity will be at its highest.

-If you’ve had a dry summer then it’s likely that there’s been very little fungal disease around.
+However, if you’ve had a dry summer then it’s likely that there’s been very little fungal disease around.

-Under these conditions our recommendations include pruning any diseased wood out of the tree.
+You can often manage your hygiene just by pruning any diseased wood out of the tree.
 Then make sure you take it away from the tree altogether and dispose of it elsewhere.